Nanango: History

-Beef, dairy and timber (in particular the valuable red cedar) were the primary early industries in the area.
-The discovery of gold at the Seven Mile Diggings near Nanango in 1867 precipitated a gold rush, and consequently a local population boom, however the gold deposits were found to be meagre.
+Beef, dairy and timber, in particular the valuable red cedar (Toona ciliata), were the primary early industries in the area.
+The discovery of gold at the Seven Mile Diggings near Nanango in 1867 precipitated a gold rush, and a local population boom, but the gold deposits were found to be meagre.
 At one time the population included 700 miners, many of whom were Chinese.